-ZDM established a Zululand Youth Council which is a youth body that assists the municipality with designing and implementing of programmes to develop youth.
-A Youth Affairs Officer is a designated personnel whose duty is to lead and advise the municipality on youth matters and work with the Youth Council to uplift the youth of the District.
+ZDM established a Zululand Youth Council which is a youth body that assists the municipality in designing and implementing of relevant youth programmes.
+A Youth Affairs Officer is designated personnel whose duty is to lead and advise the municipality on youth matters and work with the Youth Council to uplift the youth of the District.

-• Youth Summits
+Youth Summits

-The annual Youth Summit is held annually for the young citizens to share information on the available youth programmes within and outside the municipality.
+• The annual Youth Summit is held for young citizens to share information on available youth programmes within and outside the municipality.
 At these sessions information is imparted by the senior officials of the government and private sector with the aim of improving lives of young people in Zululand.
-At this forum there is interaction among the youth themselves, the municipality, youth business funders and youth development agencies.
+This becomes a forum for interaction among the youth, the municipality, youth business funders and youth development agencies.